Biden VP Pick Odds: Harris Still On Top But Rice Edges Closer

 Keisha Lance Bottoms

 Bottoms, who was elected Atlanta mayor in 2017, earned considerable praise for her handling of protests over George Floyd’s death as well as decisive action after the fatal shooting of Rayshard Brooks by police in a Wendy's parking lot.
 Georgia could be a swing state, though how much she moves the needle is unclear.
-She’s also been vocal about the recent travesty of a primary election in the state.
+She also has been vocal about the recent travesty of a primary election in the state.

 Michelle Lujan Grisham